FatemeRouholahi/sleep-health-vis/README.md

 - **figures/**: generated plots and images
 - **README.md**: this file

+**Key Findings**

+Normal-weight individuals showed lower MAP levels and a lower prevalence of sleep disorders.

+Overweight individuals exhibited higher rates of sleep disorders, and among them, those with sleep apnea had higher MAP levels compared to those with insomnia.

+Higher sleep quality was associated with lower heart rate.

+Individuals with sleep apnea formed two distinct clusters:

+One cluster had lower sleep quality and shorter sleep duration.

+The other cluster had high sleep quality (score ~9) and longer sleep duration.

+Individuals with insomnia generally had poor sleep quality and shorter sleep duration.

+MAP tended to increase with age.

+Heart rate and sleep duration were inversely correlated, with a correlation coefficient of approximately -0.5.

+Physical activity levels and the proportion of people with sleep disorders by occupation were also analyzed.

 **Dependencies**
 - Python 3.8+; main libraries: `pandas`, `numpy`, `matplotlib`, `seaborn`
 - See `requirements.txt` for exact pins.